Get

 Can I Split up Vaccines to Decrease Reaction Rates?

 Some owners and veterinarians prefer to split up the dates that they administer vaccines, especially in small dogs and/or dogs who have had reactions in the past.
 The hope is that by separating vaccines by a few days or even a few weeks, the body won’t be overwhelmed with mounting a response to multiple vaccines at the same time.
-This is a completely acceptable practice as long as you and your veterinarian are still following appropriate guidelines to keep your dog protected and safe.
+This is a completely acceptable practice as long as you and the veterinarian are still following appropriate guidelines to keep your dog protected and safe.

 Why Do I Need to Have My Dog Vaccinated?

 This is a subject for an entirely different article.
 But the short answer is that many of our vaccines are lifesavers, and can prevent fatal disease.
 Rabies when contracted is 100% fatal.
 A vaccine is much safer than your dog getting bit by a bat or a stray or wild rabid animal.
 Vaccines against parvovirus and distemper also help to prevent these diseases which at minimum will cause significant health problems and are also frequently fatal.
 Vaccine recommendations have been revamped over the years and we now know our dogs do not need to be vaccinated for certain things yearly, decreasing the chance of reaction.
-Speak with your veterinarian about appropriate time tables based on your dogs’ age and lifestyle.
+Speak with a veterinarian about appropriate time tables based on your dogs’ age and lifestyle.

 dog getting injected at the veterinary clinic